Isaac12x/awesome-ios-ui/README.md

 * [NextGrowingTextView](https://github.com/muukii/NextGrowingTextView) - The next in the generations of 'growing textviews' optimized for iOS 7 and above.
 * [RPFloatingPlaceholders](https://github.com/iwasrobbed/RPFloatingPlaceholders) - UITextField and UITextView subclasses with placeholders that change into floating labels when the fields are populated with text.
 * [CurrencyTextField](https://github.com/richa008/CurrencyTextField) - UITextField that automatically formats text to display in the currency format. :large_orange_diamond:
-* [UITextField-Navigation](https://github.com/T-Pham/UITextField-Navigation) - UITextField-Navigation adds next, previous and done buttons to the keyboard for your UITextFields.🔶[e]
+* [UITextField-Navigation](https://github.com/T-Pham/UITextField-Navigation) - UITextField-Navigation adds next, previous and done buttons to the keyboard for your UITextFields.:large_orange_diamond:
-* [AutoCompleteTextField](https://github.com/nferocious76/AutoCompleteTextField) - Auto complete with suggestion textfield :large_orange_diamond:
 * [EmojiTextView](https://github.com/fastred/EmojiTextView) - Tap to swap out words with emojis.
 Inspired by Messages.app on iOS 10. :large_orange_diamond:
 * [PLCurrencyTextField](https://github.com/nonameplum/PLCurrencyTextField) - UITextField that support currency in the right way. :large_orange_diamond:
 * [PasswordTextField](https://github.com/PiXeL16/PasswordTextField) - A custom TextField with a switchable icon which shows or hides the password and enforce good password policies :large_orange_diamond: